‘This Year’s Model’ 2021

 the chosen artists will be notified on Sunday January 10.

 Please submit up to 3 images of work produced in 2020 (images must be 300 dpi and at least 1,000 pixels width).
 The work itself can be of any size or in any medium, and it must be available for sale.

 Please make sure you include title, dimensions and medium, and the work is from 2020.

 For more information or if you need to renew your membership or join, just click on the button below.

 JOIN NOW £30 – limited places!

-When we first inaugurated our annual membership scheme eight years ago we were unsure how to square the needs of the members with what we could realistically offer.
+When we first inaugurated our annual membership scheme in 2012 we were unsure how to square the needs of the members with what we could realistically offer.
 We did not want an all-out ‘give us your money and we’ll pretend you have anything more than a slim chance of being in a group show’… We wanted to put the emphasis as ever on dialogue – getting to know the members and specifically their work.
 Altogether a much harder task.